John-A-Aydin/ClassNotes/Vector Calculus/Functions of Several Variables.md

 #### Def
 The set of all points (x,y) that satisfy $\large f(x,y)=C$ for some constant C is called a level curve of f(x,y).

 Think of those maps with lines that show height.
-The mountains / hills are just a multivariable function and the lines are just level curves
+The mountains / hills are just a multi-variable function and the lines are just level curves